Composer Fellowship

 The HPO is thrilled to be a participating orchestra in the Women and Musical Leadership program led by Tapestry Opera.
 This program addresses a historic gender inequity on the podium by providing female and non-binary conductors active mentorship with leading conductors in the field, deep and varied experience with professional companies, and a robust artistic network.
 HPO Music Director Gemma New is among the program’s conducting advisors.

-Meet the Conductor Fellows
+Meet the Year 3 Cohort of Conductor Fellows

 Juliane Gallant